And I'd say the media can barely keep its pants up.

 The problem is that the institutions that have been built into this country to guard against this are failing.

-And all of the the marriage, all of the cultural things that that are supposed to keep this country in on its lofty perch aren't working, or they're not being used.
+And all of the marriage, all of the cultural things that are supposed to keep this country on its lofty perch aren't working or they're not being used.

 And they're not being used by the nation's leaders.

-I had an eighth grade teacher, uh, my social studies teacher who uh had a very strange interpretation.
+I had an eighth grade teacher, my social study teacher, who had a very strange interpretation.

 She was a liberal of the Constitution, and I did not agree with that.

-I mean, it confused me like the like the interpretation just did not make sense at all.
+I mean, excuse me, like the interpretation just did not make sense at all.

-She probably thinks the Constitution is bad, uh unfair, unjust, and needs to be changed, I'm sure, because there are parts of it written in those ancient times that don't and can't possibly apply to today.
+If she's liberal, she probably thinks the Constitution is bad, unfair, unjust, and needs to be changed, I'm sure, because there are parts of it written in those ancient times that don't and can't possibly apply to today.

-But by the way, those people are all over the that they own education.
+And by the way, those people are all over the place.

 Those kind of people, Eli, own it.

-Just today we learned that Janet Napolitano, who runs the the Homeland Security Department, has just been hired, the first woman to head up the entire University of California system throughout the state, not just Berkeley, but every university part of the UC system.
+Just today, we learned that Janet Napolitano, who runs the Homeland Security Department, has just been hired the first woman to head up the entire University of California system throughout the state, not just Berkeley, but every university part of the UC system.

-This is a job that no conservative would ever be offered, but in it it's a it's a job that a conservative needs to fill in order to fix it.
+This is a job that no conservative would ever be offered, but it's a job that a conservative needs to fill in order to fix it.

 But you're going to be surrounded by these people.

-I hope, Eli, that you are able to to uh what's the proper word?
+I hope, Eli, that you are able to, what's the proper word?

-I hope, I hope that they don't get inside your head in.
+I hope that they don't get inside your head.

 I'll try.

-Way back in the like first two or three, four years of this program, we had a call from a young man in North Dakota, and his uncle, I believe, was a member of Congress, and this man was about your age, maybe a little younger.
+Way back in the first two or three, four years of this program, we had a call from a young man in North Dakota, and his uncle, I believe, was a member of Congress.

-He was tell he was he just he thought his uncle was just full of it.
+He thought his uncle was just full of it.

-He thought his uncle was just an absolute joke, and he may call here and gave us every reason why.
+He thought his uncle was just an absolute joke, and he called here and gave us every reason why.

-And it ten years later, we heard from him again, and he was embarrassed that he had called.
+And 10 years later, we heard from him again, and he was embarrassed that he had called.

 He had done a 180, total 180.